david-ciamberlano/timeslot/Docs/useful_scripts.md

-## How to encode the Password woth BCrypt
+## How to encode the Password with BCrypt
 ```jshelllanguage
 import org.springframework.security.crypto.bcrypt.BCryptPasswordEncoder;